fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Jennifer Guiliano and Carolyn Heitman, “Difficult Heritage and the Complexities of Indigenous Data,” _Journal of Cultural Analytics_ (2019).

 {% include alert.html class='danger' title='Weekly Reflection' text="
-- Why care about classification?
+- Just a couple of broad questions that should allow you to riff off a few themes Why care about classification?
 What's at stake?
-Your reflection should draw from all three readings.
+Your [weekly reflection](weekly-reflections) should draw from all three readings.
 "%}